vvanholl/myresume/resume.md

 * Provided tooling to automate, manage and monitor ElasticSearch clusters
 * Designed and implemented the new CI/CD supply chain

-### September 2016 to February 2017 : Site Reliability Engineer Lead at Smart AdServer (Advertising, Paris)
+### September 2016 to February 2017 : Site Reliability Engineer Lead at Smart AdServer (advertising, Paris)

 * Enhance availability, performance, and overall reliability for production services
 * Promote the generalization of automation tools as Ansible
 * Designed and set up the metrology service (Prometheus/Grafana) to gain visibility on critical production metrics, anticipate future issues, and allowing capacity planning

-### May 2015 to September 2016 : Site Reliability Engineer at Criteo (Advertising, Paris)
+### May 2015 to September 2016 : Site Reliability Engineer at Criteo (advertising, Paris)

 As member of the SRE NoSQL team, my mission was to provide backends for applications requiring high performance, availability and scalability.